 Interior Design Institute of British Columbia Best of Show

-Canadian Wood Council Wood Design Award
+Canadian Wood Council Wood Works Award

 forecourt and biblical garden